 Hopefully, this should be enough to resolve your problem.
 However, if it’s still there, take these additional steps into account.

 Reinstallation is somewhat obsolete, but it can help you sometimes.
-Android is the OS just like so many others, and where is software there’s a room for issues.
-This is especially the case with the firmware updates, like latest Nougat, that affected certain handsets in a lot of negative ways.
-So, make sure to, after the firmware update, clean reinstall troublesome apps.
+Android is the OS just like so many others, and where is software there’s room for issues.
+This is especially the case with the firmware updates, like Android 10 or, more recently, Android 11 that introduced significant permission changes.
+So, make sure to, after the firmware update, clean and reinstall troublesome apps.

 Follow these steps to reinstall the Instagram app:

-- Tap and hold Instagram app under the App list.
+- Tap and hold the Instagram app under the App list.

 - Draw it to the top and Uninstall it.